 An employee on Pregnancy Disability Leave retains the length of service that exists when the leave commences, and is credited with additional seniority service during the leave except that probation periods may be extended by the same time increment as the duration of the leave.
 An employee does not accrue any additional benefits including leave balances during an unpaid Pregnancy Disability Leave (i.e., when the employee is not using accrued vacation, sick or administrative leave).

-10.12 Leaves Under the Family and Medical Leave of Act and California Family Rights Act
+10.12 Family and Medical Leave of Absence

 A. Policy

 LWD grants leave under Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA) to eligible employees consistent with the Federal and State law.

 B. Definitions